batoolmalkawii/data-structures-and-algorithms-python/data_structures_and_algorithms_python/data_structures/tree/README.md

     6. Can successfully return a collection from a postorder traversal.
     7. Can successfully return the maximum value in the tree.
     8. Can successfully return an exception when we try to find the maximum value in an empty tree.
+    9. Can successfully return a collection from a BFS traversal.
+    10. Can successfully return an exception when we try to traverse in BFS on empty tree.

 *BinarySearchTree* test cases: